Why every bunny needs a buddy

 Once the space and amount of enrichment items is similar to that in the original rabbits normal enclosure and there has been no chasing or nipping for a few days it is time to think about the rabbits going home or if bonded at home back in to their usual accommodation.

-It is important to note that a bonded pair of rabbits should not be separated.
-Trips to the vet should involve taking both rabbits with you in the same pet carrier, even if only one needs to be seen.
+It is important to note that a bonded pair or group of rabbits should not be separated.
+Trips to the vet should involve taking all bonded rabbits with you in the same pet carrier, even if only one needs to be seen.

 You need to ensure that you have thoroughly cleaned and disinfected the entire area and moved all of the enrichment items around to make it as neutral as possible for your newly bonded pair.